xacrimon/atoma/README.md

 # flize

-flize implements epoch-based reclamation with less restrictions than `crossbeam-epoch`.
+flize implements fast non-global epoch-based reclamation

-A primary goal of this crate so to have a very rusty API and to have clear and simple source code.
+flize strives for excellent performance achieved through relentless optimization with a clean and rusty API.

-We have an MSRV of 1.36 and increasing it is considered a breaking change.
+We have an MSRV of 1.51 and increasing it is considered a breaking change.

-Furthermore as made evident in the testing benchmarks flize is significantly less vulnerable hitting cases of unoptimized behaviour and unacceptable usage of memory than crossbeam-epoch.
-In our testing flize is much more consistent in resource usage than crossbeam-epoch.

 This crate is useful if you have resources that require destruction in a concurrent environment and you don't want to pay the price of locking.